lunchboxer/article-keeper/static/articles-md/1104A-cave-art-to-sefies-how-families-recorded-their-lives.md

 1. What did prehistoric cave paintings allow families to do?

-   a) Tell exciting stories
+   a.
+Tell exciting stories
-   b) Decorate their homes
+   b.
+Decorate their homes
-   c) Remember their loved ones
+   c.
+Remember their loved ones
-   d) Learn about painting
+   d.
+Learn about painting

 2. During the Renaissance, what made having a family portrait painting special?

-   a) Only kings could have them painted
+   a.
+Only kings could have them painted
-   b) They could be passed down through generations
+   b.
+They could be passed down through generations
-   c) They were painted by famous artists
+   c.
+They were painted by famous artists
-   d) They could hang in castles and manors
+   d.
+They could hang in castles and manors

 3. How did Kodak's Brownie camera change family photography?

-   a) It made candid snapshots affordable and easy.
+   a.
+It made candid snapshots affordable and easy.
-   b) It was the first camera invented.
+   b.
+It was the first camera invented.
-   c) It took very high quality portraits.
+   c.
+It took very high quality portraits.
-   d) It only took serious formal portraits.
+   d.
+It only took serious formal portraits.

 4. Based on the article, how did photography studios impact families in the 1800s?

-   a) Photography became only for the rich.
+   a.
+Photography became only for the rich.
-   b) Families could take candid snapshots.
+   b.
+Families could take candid snapshots.
-   c) Affordable portraits became widely available.
+   c.
+Affordable portraits became widely available.
-   d) Photography almost completely disappeared.
+   d.
+Photography almost completely disappeared.

 5. How does the article show that families have always found ways to record their lives?

-   a) The methods changed over time, but the purpose stayed the same.
+   a.
+The methods changed over time, but the purpose stayed the same.
-   b) Photos and paintings were only for wealthy families.
+   b.
+Photos and paintings were only for wealthy families.
-   c) Families did not document their lives until modern times.
+   c.
+Families did not document their lives until modern times.
-   d) Handprint art and selfies served the exact same purpose.
+   d.
+Handprint art and selfies served the exact same purpose.

 6. What is the main idea of this article?

-   a) Old family portraits were heirlooms passed down.
+   a.
+Old family portraits were heirlooms passed down.
-   b) Frontier photography was important to American history.
+   b.
+Frontier photography was important to American history.
-   c) Families worldwide found creative ways to preserve memories.
+   c.
+Families worldwide found creative ways to preserve memories.
-   d) Selfies and social media are narcissistic.
+   d.
+Selfies and social media are narcissistic.

 ## Answer Key